Delta Force: Organization and structure

 The unit is under the organization of the U.S. Army Special Operations Command (USASOC), but is controlled by the Joint Special Operations Command (JSOC).
 Command of 1st SFOD-D is a colonel's billet.
 Virtually all information about the unit is highly classified and details about specific missions or operations generally are not available publicly.
 The unit is headquartered at Fort Bragg, North Carolina.

 Delta Force's structure is similar to the British 22 SAS Regiment, which inspired Delta's formation.
 In Not a Good Day to Die: The Untold Story of Operation Anaconda, Army Times staff writer Sean Naylor describes Delta as having, at the time (in 2001), nearly 1,000 soldiers, of whom about 250 to 300 are trained to conduct direct action and hostage rescue operations.
 The rest are combat support and service support personnel who are among the very best in their fields.

 Naylor further details Delta Force's structure in his book Relentless Strike: The Secret History of Joint Special Operations Command.
-He describes a few formations in Delta, primarily the following operational squadrons:
+He describes a few formations in Delta, primarily the following operational elements: